COMPUTER / INTERNET CRIMES

 • Internet auction fraud

-These kinds of computer and internet crimes often require the use of a forensic expert in order to combat the charges.
-In such cases, it is useful to obtain a mirror image of a defendant’s hard drive and obtain analysis by an independent forensic expert to fully explore all possible defenses.
+These kinds of computer and internet crimes often require the help of a highly experienced criminal defense attorney as well as a computer forensic expert to combat the charges.
 It is not uncommon for perpetrators of internet crimes to reroute their activities through the IP addresses of perfectly innocent individuals, resulting in unfounded criminal charges.

 STATE OF ARIZONA v.
 R.L.